UK attempt to smash the World Record for the longest lecture by astronomer and STEM broadcaster and author, Mark Thompson

-Four years on, fully recovered from the physical and mental challenge of speaking for 24 hours and with the valuable experience under his belt, he is once again turning his gaze again on the World Record but this time, his focus is absolute.
+In October 2015 Mark produced and performed a charity fund raising 24 hour space lectures.
+Four years on and fully recovered from the physical and mental challenge he is now setting his sights on attempting to break the World Record for the longest lecture.
 The current record was set in 2014 by Arvind Mishra from the Graphic Era University in India who lectured for 139 hours, 42 minutes and 56 seconds on Scientific Computation.
 That’s the equivalent of lecturing for over FIVE AND A HALF DAYS!

-To test his ability during the Norwich Science Festival, he went two nights without sleep and on the 26th Oct 2019 after 58 hours awake performed a one hour lecture.
+During the Norwich Science Festival in Oct 2019, Mark went two nights without sleep to test his ability to lecture when sleep deprived and after 58 hours awake performed a one hour lecture.
 His warm-up lecture “Introduction to the Universe – Sleep Not Essential” went without a hitch despite referring to ‘hedrogen’ when talking about hydrogen, helium and stellar evolution!
 When asked how the lecture went Simon Fox from the Youth STEMM award reported “Disappointingly Slick!”.
-It seems Mark has the psychological stamina for the try and smash the World Record so the attempt is on….
+It seems Mark has the psychological stamina to try and smash the World Record so the attempt is on….

 World Record Attempt Countdown